Eliez-alx/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory in directory
+delete the file in directory